Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Highland Cow in Isle of Skye, available on Etsy - Scotland Road Trip Itinerary

-MISTY ISLE BOAT TRIPS – Since our boat trip from Portree was canceled, we searched for a last-minute boat trip just before we leave the Isle of Skye.
-And luckily, we found Misty Isle Boat Trips and it was AMAZING!
+MISTY ISLE BOAT TRIPS – Since our boat trip from Portree was canceled, we searched for a last-minute boat trip just before we left the Isle of Skye.
+Luckily, we found Misty Isle Boat Trips and it was AMAZING!
 The boat trip is to Loch Coruisk, which is basically the other side of the Black Cuillin!
 The only downside was that we did not see any seals, which was unusual.
 We took the 11 AM Standard trip, which is a 3-hour trip with 90 minutes ashore at Loch Coruisk.
 There is a round-trip trail around Loch Coruisk, however, it’s 7 km long and it would take around 3-4 hours, which you don’t have.
 So, the best option is to walk along the southwestern side for about 45 min and to head back.
 If you want to do the whole round trip, you will have to take the Maxi trip that includes 7 hours ashore.
-For prices and inquiries check out their website:
+For prices and inquiries check out their website.

-Map of Loch Coruisk Circuit
+Map of Loch Coruisk Circuit, Scotland

 Loch Coruisk Circuit © www.walkhighlands.co.uk